daehwa00/VoiceKey/README.md

 # VoiceKey: Your Voice, Your Key

 ## Overview
+VoiceKey: Real-time Compression Encoding and Quantization for Voice Authentication Model on Edge Devices" at The 4th Korea Artificial Intelligence Conference Code.

 VoiceKey is a cutting-edge voice authentication system that uses encoded voice data to verify identity.
 It leverages the unique characteristics of each individual's voice to provide a secure and convenient method for user authentication.